khaytsus/rigtool/README.md

 ### Scan mode

-When initiated from Manual mode, the scan mode simply scans from the bottom frequency given to the top frequency given and when it reaches the boundary it reverses and scans down the band.
-The same is true when scanning down; when the bottom boundary is hit it will scan back up the band again.
+When initiated from Manual mode, the scan mode scans from the bottom frequency given to the top frequency given and when it reaches the boundary it reverses and scans back to the bottom, scanning back and forth between the two boundaries.
 Example:  s7100-7300 will scan from 7100kHz to 7300kHz, starting at 7100kHz.

 When initiated from Automatic mode it will scan from the current frequency until it reaches the band edge for your privileges, at which time the scan direction will reverse.
-If the scan is initiated outside of your allowed band allocation, the scan will continue until stopped to allow for scanning on other non-amateur bands.
+If the scan is initiated outside of your allowed band allocation, the scan will continue until stopped.
+This allows for scanning on other non-amateur bands.

 Both modes scan until they are interrupted by pressing any key which provides input to the script, such as the space bar.